300 N. Broadway

 (click all images for larger size in separate window)

-June 10, 2017: I enjoyed my ride on the Verde Canyon Railroad so much last year, that when I returned to the Sedona area again, I was happy to see this starlight ride option.
-You are able to see dramatic scenery by rail in daylight, sunset and starlight conditions.
+June 10, 2017: I enjoyed my first ride on the Verde Canyon Railroad so much last year, that when I returned to the Sedona area again, I was happy to see the special event rides they offer.
+You can see dramatic scenery by rail in daylight, sunset and starlight conditions, along with leaf peeping during the months of October and November.
 What more could you ask for?
-Well, the big bonus for me this time around was that it was also during the full moon.
-Talk about great timing!

-It was also great that my friends, Mary & Steve Betcher could join me.
+It was also great that my friends, Mary & Steve Betcher could join me for the Saturday night tour and the big bonus was that it was during a full moon.
 It’s always fun to share these kind of times with friends who enjoy the same kind of activities.
 Here’s Mary as we’re getting ready to leave the station – with champagne service, yet!

 After the train departs the depot, you can order drinks and they serve little sandwiches and snacks in first class section.